opensecuritycompliance/opensecuritycompliance/catalog/globalcatalog/tasks/FilterDataWithJQ/README.md

 3. If validation passes, applies transformation to InputFile
 4. Outputs single transformed file
 5. Uses the description for documentation and logging purposes

-## JQ Description Field

-The **JQDescription** field is optional but highly recommended for:
-- **Documentation**: Helps team members understand what the transformation does
-- **Maintenance**: Makes it easier to modify or debug transformations later
-- **Compliance**: Provides audit trail of data processing logic
-- **Training**: Helps new users learn JQ syntax by seeing examples with explanations

 ## Use Cases